 - Prescriptive analytics — Running hypothetical scenarios to determine most likely outcome of a certain action.

 Data analytics is a primary component of BI and BA, but only one part of the overall system.

 BA is a similar yet separate process with a different function.
 BA mines historical data for trends and insights to drive business change.
-BI uses historical and real-time data to enable decision-making in the present: i.e. evaluate what works, what doesn’t, then decide how to best move forward.
+BI uses historical and real-time data to enable making decisions in the present: i.e., evaluate what works, what doesn’t, then decide how to best move forward.
 BI primarily helps run a business today, BA is primarily used to predict what will happen in the future.

 For example, SKF is a global manufacturing enterprise, so they need to be able to accurately forecast the size of the market for its products and the demand for specific product types.